Requesting A Copy of your DMV-349 Crash Report

 You can appear in person to request your crash report at the DMV Raleigh Headquarters at 1100 New Bern Avenue in Raleigh.
 You’ll want to go to the Annex Building, Room 112.
 Be aware that the DMV requires a five dollar ($5) fee for requesting crash reports and accepts cash, money orders, and personal checks.

 You may request your crash report via mail by sending a request to the following address:

 Raleigh, NC 27699-3105

-Be sure to include your five dollar ($5) payment in the form of cash, money order or personal check.
+Be sure to include your five dollar ($5) payment in the form of cash, money order, or personal check.
 If you are requesting by mail, you’ll also need to complete a Crash Report Request Form (DMV TR-67A).
-We’ve included a sample Crash Report Request Form that have been completed so you can see what it should look like: TR67-A Sample.
+We’ve included a sample Crash Report Request Form that has been completed so you can see what it should look like: TR67-A Sample.

 Some police departments or other law enforcement agencies that may come to the scene of an accident make their crash reports available online.
 You will need information including the date of the accident, your last name, and/or the street name upon which the accident occurred.
 Knowing the crash report number can also be very helpful.
 Be aware that some police departments may require a fee to provide you with your crash report.

 Once you have the crash report, review it carefully.
 It’s very important that the crash report be as accurate as possible.
 Because responding officers are responsible for securing the scene, gathering information, and resuming a normal flow of traffic, they are often rushed and may make a mistake on the documentation.
 In addition, responding officers often have limited information to draw from due to unclear mechanics, lack of witnesses, or the account of only one involved driver.
 For these reasons, it’s somewhat common for a crash report to misidentify vehicles and drivers or misstate the mechanics of the accident.
 Again, if you find that your crash report is inaccurate or potentially misleading, you may have to take steps to amend your crash report.